Cannold/cannold.com/README.md

 ## Development

+1. Create a branch for your changes
 1. `docker compose up`
-2. Edit away
+1. Edit away
-3. See your changes at http://localhost:4000
+1. See your changes at http://localhost:4000

 ### Update rubygems